raul23/chess-ai/README.rst

 - No game AI yet!
 - Add ending code: right now the game doesn't end when you do checkmate
-- Add restart button: right now on codepen.io, you have to click on Run (if not on or refresh
+- Add restart button: right now on codepen.io, you have to click on Run (if not on fullscreen) or refresh the page
 - Test the following moves:

   - Encastling